jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 - __Object In For Redirection__
 - __Object In For Copy__
 - __Class In For Access__
     - \> How can you access a class?
 Don’t you only access an object?
 Yeah, I think you do.
-So the separation between for access and for copy only counts for Object access.
+So the separation between 'for access' and 'for copy' may only count for Object access.

 So: